jenius-apps/ambie/index.md

 - Sleep timer to pause playback after a certain time
 - Sound catalogue to download new sounds
 - Screensaver that is triggered after some time of no movement
+- Use `Compact Mode` to display a mini Ambie window.

 ## Gallery
 ![](img/gallery.png)